 Phosphorus in biosolids & other residuals

 Biosolids contain a relatively high amount of phosphorus (P), one of the major essential plant nutrients.
 Nitrogen, another major essential plant nutrient, and P provide fertilizing value in biosolids.
-However, excess P in soils can, in some cases, run off to surface waters, where it harms water quality.
+However, excess P in soils can, in some cases, run off or leach to surface waters, where it harms water quality.
 Biosolids researchers and managers are furthering the understanding of the complex dynamics of P in soils, in order to further protect water quality.
 One of the exciting new developments in biosolids management is the removal of excess P at water resource recovery facilities, creating a P-rich fertilizer that can easily be shipped to places where P is needed.
 This reduces the P in biosolids products, creating a more balanced fertilizer.

 The NEBRA office has additional information, references, and referrals.